-A basic description of each of our nine venues can be found online and more detailed venue information packs (containing floor plans and additional photos) are available to download as PDFs via the links below.
+A basic description of each of our nine venues can be found in the Our Venues section and more detailed venue information packs (containing floor plans and additional photos) are available to download as PDFs via the links below.

-Type A Venues - Mid-sized, fairly traditional theatre spaces with standard lighting and sound equipment and technician provided/required.
+Type A Venues - Mid-sized, theatre spaces with standard lighting and sound equipment and technician provided/required.

 Type B Venues - Smaller, less-traditional, flexible spaces with little or no technical equipment and no technician.

 Go to: Café Club Míšeňská summary (or download/view detailed PDF here